 4. Humanizing over consumerism

-Empathic based marketing is how we communicate a message.
+Empathic-based marketing is how we communicate a message.
 This message is taken from a business and translated to a consumer in a way that we can understand as like-minded human beings.
-When a business shows they care, the right customers take notice at exactly the right time.
+When a business shows it cares, the right customers take notice at exactly the right time.
 This is the magic moment that should make every ethical marketer feel like they created the art they set out to make.
 We must listen to our clients, the market, and the needs of the humans we seek to serve.
 Suggesting a marketing solution without deeply exploring the issues and concerns is a waste.
 Ensure your marketing efforts are backed by a strong sense of empathy and push the limits that effective solutions deserve.
-Empathic based marketing utilizes time and resources much more effectively than a cure-all solution that nobody benefits from in the long run.
+Empathic-based marketing utilizes time and resources much more effectively than a cure-all solution that nobody benefits from in the long run.

 Ronnie Lee Roberts II is a brand and marketing super fan and owner & operator of Roberts Consulting Firm.
-He identifies the strengths of businesses of all sizes and is a curator of their message to current and future customers.
-He writes about marketing, leadership and business while offering an arsenal of digital marketing services in the United States.
+He writes about marketing, leadership, and business.